 Low-risk, seamless operational logistics with Nanoracks’ mission management services allows for rapid, flexible, and unique access to the orbital environment for pathfinder missions or prototype testing.

-Outpost’s first in-space technology demonstration mission will fly on SpaceX’s Transporter 3.
-Nanoracks is launching a self-contained hosted payload platform that will demonstrate debris-free robotic cutting of metal on-orbit.
-Demonstrating this capability will open the door to further Outpost development, including physical modification of upper stages.
-Imagine what you can build next…
+Outpost’s first in-space technology demonstration mission will fly on SpaceX’s Transporter 5.
+Nanoracks will launch a self-contained hosted payload platform to demonstrate on-orbit debris-free robotic metal cutting.
+This demonstration opens the door to further Outpost development, including physical modification of upper stages.